bryaburg/Bookmarks/README.md

 - [Unita](https://unita.co/) - Platform to discover, compare, and review the best communities, masterminds, and online groups across more than 30+ categories.
 - [Escape Room Tips](https://escaperoomtips.com/) - Tips, tricks, and puzzles for escape rooms

+## DIY

+- [WikiHow](https://www.wikihow.com/Main-Page) - A collaborative platform for creating and sharing how-to guides.
+- [ManualsLib](https://www.manualslib.com/) - Online repository of user manuals and guides.
+- [This to That](https://thistothat.com/) - Learn how to glue different materials together.
+- [HowStuffWorks](https://www.howstuffworks.com/) - Explore how things work with in-depth explanations and articles.
+- [WonderHowTo](https://www.wonderhowto.com/) - Learn how to do almost anything with instructional videos and step-by-step guides.
+- [Dummies](https://www.dummies.com/) - A series of instructional/reference books.
+- [DoItYourself](https://www.doityourself.com/) - Resources for DIY projects and home improvement.
+- [JScreenFix](https://www.jscreenfix.com/) - Pixel fixing algorithm for repairing defective pixels, particularly effective for stuck pixels.
+No installation required, and it's free.
+- [Donkey Car](https://www.donkeycar.com/) - Open-source DIY self-driving platform for small-scale cars.
+It combines an RC car with a Raspberry Pi and is powered by Python (tornado, keras, tensorflow, opencv, etc.).
+- [Instructables](https://www.instructables.com/) - A platform for discovering and sharing DIY projects.
+- [iFixit](https://www.ifixit.com/) - Repair guides for various devices, contributed by the community.
+- [Fix It Club](https://fixitclub.com/) - Save money on home repairs with helpful guides.
+- [BookCrossing](https://bookcrossing.com/) - Release your books "into the wild" for strangers to find or perform a "controlled release" to another BookCrossing member, and track their journey via journal entries from around the world.
+- [Dimensions](https://www.dimensions.com/) - Platform offering visual reference designs for dimensions and measurements across various categories.

 ## Economy Links

 - [Investopedia](https://www.investopedia.com/) - A source of financial education, news, and research for investors.